 Overall it was not the worst place.
 It was family-owned so it was not all that organized.
 For the low prices, it was pretty good.

 We hit Carlsbad Caverns after lunch.
 I think it was a two-hour drive from our lunch spot!

 Here is a little peak of the inside.
 I don’t want to spoil it too much.
 I will say it was an experience.
 We took the elevator down instead of the natural entrance.
-They recommended shoes but its paved out paths to follow, so I wouldn’t say they were totally necessary.
+They recommended shoes but they paved our paths to follow, so I wouldn’t say they were totally necessary.
 It was chilly in the caverns but really nothing too cold.
 It was hard to get pictures as everything was really dark.
 Be prepared to take long exposure photos for maximum light.
-I would say if you have the time and you’re passing through it is a must stop!
+I would say if you have the time and you’re passing through it is a must-stop!
 We did the basic self-guided tour and it was well worth it.